developer0hye/2019_Kwangwoon_Univ_CE_DS_Project_1/README.md

 examples)

 If owner of a club gives you 350 billion won ...

 ```
 ./run ShootForLog.txt 3500
 ```

 If owner of a club gives you 450 billion won ...

 ```
 ./run ShootForLog.txt 4500
 ```

+## How can I check whether my code is correct?

+We are now working on that.
+It will be released with in 3 weeks.